The Illusion of

 02

-Your retrieval layer has not been tested for cross-context data exposure.
+Your retrieval systems have not been tested for unintended data exposure

 -